hrithikthakur/random-walk/task-1/README.md

 * Hrithik: ?

 # Testing setup
-* Generate the testfiles (.txt files) by running testdata_generator.py.
-Specify dimensionality (D) and number of vectors (N) in the matrix in the hyperparameters
+* cd into the `testdata` foplder and generate the testfiles (.npy files) by running testdata_generator.py.
+It should auto generate the basic set of test files.
+These testfiles are also included in the .gitignore so they will not be added to any commits.
+The files are also generated using a preset seed, so everyone should have the same ones in the end.
 * Edit the test_file.json.
 Specify the N and D you want to test, along with the appropriate file names.
 * Run python your-solution.py --testfile test_file.json